I think you’ll agree when I say:

 If you master these tactics you will maximize the chances of your content being seen, and you will also drastically improve the time it takes you to create awesome content (roughly 3 hours per post)

-This is a monster 5,700 word guide, so I broke down the content creation process into 3 parts and I included a table of contents:
+This is a monster 6,000 word guide, so I broke down the SEO content writing process into 3 steps and I included an interactive table of contents.

 You should have a pre-writing template ready to be filled out every time you’re about to write a new post.
+Having a pre-writing template filled out every time you write a new blog post ensures consistency within your content.
 You can create your own template or you can just make a copy of the template I use.
 You can make a copy and work with the template I use here.

 How to use the pre-writing template: